alexdevero/alex-devero-blog/blog-archives/archive-18/21-01-19--getting-started-with-ruby-the-easy-way-pt2.md

-# Getting started with Ruby – The Easy Way Pt2
+# Getting Started With [Ruby] the Easy Way Pt2 - Data Types Pt1

 Some programming languages are hard to learn and some are easy.
 Ruby is one of the later.
 Although Ruby has simple syntax it is very powerful programming language.
 What's more, it is also quite versatile.
 You can use it to for web projects as well as for desktop applications.
 Give a Ruby a chance.
 Learn what you need to become a Ruby programmer.
 This article will help you with it.